DevExpress-Examples/winforms-dashboard-pass-hidden-dashboard-parameters-to-custom-sql-query/Readme.md

 Handle the [`DashboardViewer.CustomParameters`](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardViewer.CustomParameters) event and specify the value to be passed to the query: [Form1.cs](./CS/Dashboard_CustomParameters_Win/Form1.cs) (VB: [Form1.vb](./VB/Dashboard_CustomParameters_Win/Form1.vb)).

-As the result, a user sees a dashboard based on the data from the SQL query with the **custIDQueryParameter** query parameter's value specified in the `DashboardViewer.CustomParameters` event handler (*AROUT*).
+As a result, a user sees a dashboard based on the data from the SQL query with the **custIDQueryParameter** query parameter's value specified in the `DashboardViewer.CustomParameters` event handler (*AROUT*).

 ![Dashboard](images/screenshot.png)